Thiagohrh/PetriNet/README.md

 You can move the viewport with the middle mouse button, and get a close up using the mouse wheel scroll.
 Maximize it for true throwback feels.

+Press enter in order to remake the dungeon positioning.
+It serves as a reboot of the network.

 The transitions dictionary is always used to check if the connection between places is avaliable, as well as to check that the place isnt occupied.

 Techniques employed: